VergerLab/MT_Angle2Ablation_Workflow/Installation_procedure.md

  	- Enter the "MyData" folder and at the top right corner click "Upload".
  	- From the output of the Angle2Ablation.ijm macro, you only need to upload the file called All_….txt.
 Each genotype and timepoint analyzed generate one such file.
 Each of these file has to be put in a separate folder under the "MyData" directory.
 As an exemple you can look at the content of the "TestData" directory containing the pre-loaded test data.

 4. You can then __perform your own analysis__ using the notebook, in the same manner as with the pre-loaded data.
 Don't forget to define the correct path to your own data in the notebook.
+Also don't forget to download the generate dtat at the end of the analysis, as the session will be erased when you are done.

+For additional help on how to perform these step, the video mentioned above shows how to start the notebook (https://youtu.be/2KF8vBrp3Zw?t=2289), run it (https://youtu.be/2KF8vBrp3Zw?t=2365), as well as how to upload you own data (https://youtu.be/2KF8vBrp3Zw?t=2427).

 ### Local installation:
+For additional help on how to perform the steps below, one of the video mentioned above shows how to install miniconda for windows (https://youtu.be/MOEPe9TGBK0?t=1807) and how to start it and activate an environment (https://youtu.be/MOEPe9TGBK0?t=2051).
+The instructions are not exactly the same as the ones described below but they can help you better understand how to perform them.

 1. __Download the miniconda installer__ from the official website repo.continuum.io\
 	LINUX: https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh \